 Regarding the Skops models, the pickle file for \hyperref[skops_third]{SV.\ref*{skops_third}} was correctly detected, as expected for a standard (malicious) pickle file.
 However, neither of the \texttt{.skops} files for \hyperref[skops_first]{SV.\ref*{skops_first}} or \hyperref[skops_second]{SV.\ref*{skops_second}} raised any issues.
 This is consistent with the fact that no threats are explicitly defined for Skops in Guardian.
 However, it is concerning that these cases were flagged as “No issue” rather than returning a more neutral (and informative) label indicating a lack of compatibility.

 \mypar{JFrog} JFrog correctly classified the baseline Keras models containing a malicious \texttt{Lambda} as “Unsafe,” and the non-malicious Keras models without \texttt{Lambda} layers as “No issue.”
 It also successfully identified the malicious pickle file of \hyperref[skops_third]{SV.\ref*{skops_third}}.
 However, similar to Protect AI, it misclassified Keras models with benign \texttt{Lambda} layers as “Unsafe”—an even stronger flag than the one assigned by Protect AI—thus producing false positives.
-The details cited \textit{“model with Lambda layers containing malicious code,”} which did not align with reality.
+The reported details cited \textit{“models with Lambda layers containing malicious code,”} which did not align with reality.
 JFrog also failed to detect our exploit for \hyperref[keras_first]{KV.\ref*{keras_first}}, demonstrating difficulties in identifying newer Keras threats, and provided no decision for \hyperref[keras_second]{KV.\ref*{keras_second}}, which remained stuck in the status “Queued” despite being uploaded to the same repository and at the same time as the others.
 Re-uploading \hyperref[keras_second]{KV.\ref*{keras_second}} yielded the same result.
-Finally, both \texttt{.skops} models (\hyperref[skops_first]{SV.\ref*{skops_first}} and \hyperref[skops_second]{SV.\ref*{skops_second}}) were labeled as “not a model,” a classification that can be explained by the lack of support for this format, but which may be misleading for the end user.
+Finally, both \texttt{.skops} models (\hyperref[skops_first]{SV.\ref*{skops_first}} and \hyperref[skops_second]{SV.\ref*{skops_second}}) were labeled as “not a model”.
+While this outcome can be explained by the lack of support for the \texttt{.skops} format, it may nevertheless be misleading for end users.

 \mypar{Final Label} The final label shown by Hugging Face corresponds to the most severe label assigned by its scanners.
-This approach allows threats such as the PoC for \hyperref[keras_first]{KV.\ref*{keras_first}}—which was recognized only by Protect AI—to be flagged as “Unsafe,” thereby compensating for false negatives.
+This approach allows threats such as the PoC for \hyperref[keras_first]{KV.\ref*{keras_first}} (detected only by Protect AI) to be flagged as “Unsafe,” thereby compensating for false negatives.
 On the other hand, this strategy also amplifies false positives: harmless Keras models with \texttt{Lambda} layers are escalated to “Unsafe.”
 Concerningly, since none of the scanners support Skops models, the final label for both \hyperref[skops_first]{SV.\ref*{skops_first}} and \hyperref[skops_second]{SV.\ref*{skops_second}} PoCs was “Safe.”
-This represents a clear false negative and is particularly problematic, as a reassuring label such as “Safe” was assigned despite the absence of any compatible scanning.
+This represents a clear false negative and is particularly problematic, as a reassuring label such as “Safe” was assigned despite the absence of compatible scanners.